Check our list of games like Witcher 3 to fill the void left by Geralt’s retirement.

 |Platform||Microsoft Windows, Playstation 4, Xbox 360|

-For those love exploring the corners of every game, the world in Risen 3 is massive, with such a huge variety in environments.
+For those love exploring the corners of every game, the world in Risen 3 is massive, with a huge variety in environments.
 The game excels most in delivering an extremely atmospheric and beautiful setting, that you can’t help but want to see.

 8 Kingdoms of Amalur: Reckoning